 In a nutshell: You should press play on the new responsive display ads Google has created for you.
 You should then monitor your campaigns to track for discrepancies in performance.
 Advertisers that have not yet made the switch to responsive to display ads, in all likelihood, have not done so because they either haven’t gotten around to it, or they’re stuck in an old way of doing things.

 Responsive display ads are a great innovation.
 Those who malign Google’s increased propensity to push automated ad formats and processes as ways of making money off advertisers can rest easy on this one.
 Yes, responsive display ads spend more, because they allow advertisers to access more inventory across the GDN; but that’s also their magic.

 Advertisers who have yet to make the switch to this new ad format will most likely see marked increases in reach and click-through rate as result of using more click-worthy ads that can access a broader range of placements.

 Luckily, there’s not too much you have to do to ensure your new responsive display ads outperform your old legacy display ads.
-That said, Google recommends taking the following measures to ensure your responsive display ads are as effective as possible:
+That said, Google recommends taking the following measures to ensure your responsive ads will maximize your ROI.

 Review your new responsive display ads and update any creative assets that you’d like to change.

 Add multiple creative assets such as your headlines, descriptions, images, and logos.

 Resume your new ads so they start running.